-At the same time, annual raises are important.
+So first and foremost, you need to pay a market competitive salary.
+Then, increase the pay of engineers who level up their skills.
+On the same note, annual raises are important.
 And I’m not talking about a measly 2% raise every 2 or so years.
 Especially, with inflation raging through the U.S. economy.

 To point out, some companies swap high salaries with other financial vehicles.
 For example, stock-based pay, bonuses, and awesome health benefits.
 So salaries don’t always tell the entire story.
 But the entire compensation package will.